 The Pacer was the second step up in the Edsel lineup.
 Usually the same body as the Ranger, it was differentiated by extra equipment and fancier trim.
 There was no 2dr Sedan availble but there was a 2dr convertible.
 The convertibles had four buillt in arm-rests, cigarette lighters, courtesy lights under the instrument panel, rear armrest lights and chrome inside rearview mirror.
 The model only lasted one year and was discontinued in the 1959 model year.

-58B 4 dr Sedan
+Body Styles58B 4 dr Sedan

 63B 2dr HT Coupe